Mark your calendar for these 3 Texas college basketball games

 3. Houston vs. SMU

-Perhaps the best Houston team since Phi Slamma Jama faces their rivals from Dallas for the 91st time overall.
+Perhaps the best Houston team since Phi Slama Jama face their rivals from Dallas for the 91st time overall.

 - Date: Jan.
 5, 6pm.